About this guide

 - Troops departing New Zealand, 1914 and 1915 - A unique video featuring New Zealand troops departing for World War One.

-- War Story - War Story is a projected series of videos covering a range of New Zealand WW1 topics.
-The first, about the soldier George Bollinger can be found on Te Ara.
+- War Story - War Story is a series of videos covering a range of New Zealand WW1 topics.

 - WW1 in colour - Watch this series of remastered colour film featuring footage from the First World War.